aisin-remote/qira/README.md

-# QOPRA Application Installation Guide
+# QIRA Application Installation Guide

-This guide will walk you through the steps to install the QOPRA (Quality Control Product & Project) application.
+This guide will walk you through the steps to install the QOPRA (Quality Inspection and Project Application) application.

 ## Prerequisites